Flow chart

 Introduction to the asylum context

 For many years, Ukraine has served as both a transit and destination country for individuals escaping persecution and violence from other parts of the world.[1]
-In 2021, around 5,000 asylum seekers and refugees[2] were either seeking refuge in Ukraine or passing through on their way to the EU.[3]
+In 2021, around 5,000 asylum applicants and refugees[2] were either seeking refuge in Ukraine or passing through on their way to the EU.[3]
 Of these, 2,382 were granted refugee status or complementary protection in Ukraine, while 2,719 were asylum seekers.
-Women and girls made up 54 percent of the refugees and asylum seekers in Ukraine.
+Women and girls made up 54 per cent of the refugees and asylum seekers in Ukraine.
 The prevailing country of origin was Afghanistan.[4]

 While refugees had several different routes to enter Ukraine, the primary pathways prior to 2022 included regular air travel and irregular crossings through the borders with Russia and Belarus.[5]
-Additionally, there have been reports of refugee movements via Odesa in southern Ukraine, with individuals traveling from Turkey across the Black Sea.[6]
+Additionally, there have been reports of refugee movements via Odesa in southern Ukraine, with individuals traveling from Türkiye across the Black Sea.[6]

 In 2022 and 2023, only a few migrant groups experienced growth, notably those of citizens from the Russian Federation and Belarus.[14]
-In the context of war, the number of asylum seekers arrivals has decreased, but instead, the number of asylum seekers sur place has grown notably due to Russians and Belarusians who either condemned the Russian aggression and/or joined the Ukrainian Armed Forces.[15]
-Thus, the landscape of asylum seekers’ and refugees’ countries of origin has shifted, with Russia leading the list followed by Syria, Tajikistan, Belarus, and Afghanistan as of August 2023.[16]
+In the context of war, the number of asylum seeker arrivals has decreased, but instead, the number of asylum seekers sur place has grown notably due to Russians and Belarusians who either condemned the Russian aggression and/or joined the Ukrainian Armed Forces.[15]
+Thus, the landscape of asylum seekers’ and refugees’ countries of origin has shifted, with Russia leading the list, followed by Syria, Tajikistan, Belarus, and Afghanistan as of August 2023.[16]

 [1] UNHCR, Multi-Year, Multi-Partner Protection and Solutions Strategy for Ukraine, 2018 – 2022, January 2018, available here.